mariusz-schimke/GiGraph/README.md

-## Attribute
+## Attributes

-Every element of the graph, including the graph itself, may have **attributes**.
+Every element of the graph, including the graph itself, may have **attributes** set.
 These are for instance background color, style, node shape, arrow head shape and so on.
-An attribute is composed of a key and a value.
-The key is DOT language specific, and the value is dependent on the type of attribute (for example it may be a string, a boolean value, a node shape enumerable, etc.).

-Every element supports only attributes that are specific to it.
-For example arrow head may be specified only for edges, shape may be specified only for nodes, etc. Some of them, on the other hand, are supported by multiple types of elements—for example *label*.

 ```c#
 node.Attributes.Label = "My node label";